-- 6) Tighten the screw to the correct torque.
-See "Torque Specs" module. - 7) Clean off all excess silicone sealant. - 8) Test the side block prior to diving to ensure that no silicone sealant is blocking the air flow to the mask.
+- 6) Tighten the screw to the correct torque, see "Torque Specs" on page APNDX-19 for correct torque. - 7) Clean off all excess silicone sealant. - 8) Test the side block prior to diving to ensure that no silicone sealant is blocking the air flow to the mask.
 If it is, it must be cleaned out prior to diving.